A Tour of Nazi Berlin and World War 2 Sights

 Follow the Schöneberger Straße down to a waterway, the Landwehrkanal and follow the canal West passing the new buildings of Potsdamer Platz and the Kulturforum (the big yellow library building and the glass building with the black roof, a museum under renovation), the Berlin Science Center (a building from the 19th century with a 1980s annex in light blue and salmon).
 After the big white building turn right into Stauffenbergstraße.
 Across the street enter a courtyard: this is the entrance to the German Resistance Memorial Center.
 Graf Stauffenberg, the German officer who tried to kill Hitler July 20th 1944 (that’s what the film “Valkyrie” is about), was shot in the yard as his office was in the building.
 The Memorial is a museum not only about him but about all Germans who tried to resist the Nazi Regime in one way or another.
 Some scenes of “Valkyrie” were filmed here as well.

 At the Kulturforum or at Potsdamer Platz you find buses and the S- or U-Bahn.

 Take the S-Bahn 5 or the U-Bahn 2 to “Olympiastadion” to see the Olympic Stadium from 1936.
-First check if the stadium is open for visitors as it’s still used for football/soccer and other sport events.
+First, check if the stadium is open for visitors as it’s still used for football/soccer and other sports events.